The Best Diving Sites in Turkey

-The azure, clear waters off Turkey’s coast hide a varied treasure chest of ancient underwater cities, hundreds-year-old wrecks and colorful marine life.
+The azure, clear waters off Turkey’s coast hide a varied treasure chest of ancient underwater cities, hundreds-year-old wrecks, and colorful marine life.
 So, it is no wonder that pressure is building for the Turkish government to allow novice and experienced divers to explore the sunken historical city of Kekova, near Antalya.

 Kekova Island, at 20 kilometers long, was an important trading town in the Lycian era.
 Unfortunately, a series of earthquakes in the second century devastated much of the infrastructure, causing it to sink, and prompting locals to flee for safer grounds.
-Meaning thyme in Turkish, Kekova offers a fascinating insight into ancient civilizations with houses, a harbour and a stone staircase rising from the water.
+Meaning thyme in Turkish, Kekova offers a fascinating insight into ancient civilizations with houses, a harbor, and a stone staircase rising from the water.

-In 1986, the Turkish government imposed a ban on diving, partly for safety reasons but mainly because treasure hunters were looting the sites and selling any artefacts outside of the country.
+In 1986, the Turkish government imposed a ban on diving, partly for safety reasons but mainly because treasure hunters were looting the sites and selling any artifacts outside of the country.
 Turkey declared it a Specially Protected Area in 1990 and applied in 2000 for UNESCO World Heritage listing.
 It is still on the Tentative List to this day.

 Former Antalya Mayor, Münir Karaloğlu is now leading efforts for the Culture and Tourism Ministry and Ministry of Environment and Urbanization to ease the embargo.
-While we wait for a decision, if you are itching to get underwater and discover the delights of the Turkish coastlines, here are the best diving sites in Turkey, to enjoy ship and plane wrecks, colorful reefs and historical ruins.
+While we wait for a decision, if you are itching to get underwater and discover the delights of the Turkish coastlines, here are the best diving sites in Turkey, to enjoy ship and plane wrecks, colorful reefs, and historical ruins.

 Gallipoli: Northern Aegean Region

-Turkey has 125 listed shipwrecks around its coastline, and no more so than off the north-west coast of the Gallipoli Peninsula.
+Turkey has 125 listed shipwrecks around its coastline, and no more so than off the northwest coast of the Gallipoli Peninsula.
 The abundance of wrecks here, mostly date from battles in 1915 during the First World War when Britain, using the Canakkale Straits, tried to take Istanbul.

 Turkish resistance beat the attack, prompting Britain to abandon the campaign a year later.
-They left behind a litany of wrecks of warships and supply vessels that today offer fantastic diving opportunities.
+They left behind a litany of wrecks of warships in Gallipoli and supply vessels that today offer fantastic diving opportunities.
 The highlight is the wreck of the Lundi: a torpedoed cargo ship on April 15, 1915, that teems with marine life, while the HMS Majestic lies between 18 and 28 meters below sea level.